A Guide To Marketing Your Business Through Leaflet Distribution

 Services/Features Versus Benefits

-Don’t be afraid of putting lots of text in your leaflet.
+Don’t be afraid of using text in your leaflet.
 If you were going to use a new company you had never used before (and spend hundreds of pounds with them) wouldn’t you want to spend five minutes reading about them to know that they were a good company?
 People will read it!
 The design process is NEVER about designing the most beautiful flyer; it’s ALWAYS about getting people to pick up the phone and call you.
 Don’t fall into the trap of asking your friends and colleagues (who may know nothing about direct response marketing techniques) what they think of your newly designed flyer only to get put off by their comments that they think you have inserted too much text and that it doesn’t ‘look attractive’.

 Image Based Marketing

 Many companies make the mistake of trying to get “brand recognition”.
 Unless you are a huge national company with massive marketing clout you will struggle to achieve this.
 Smaller companies need to focus on getting a direct response from their marketing.
-If your initial leaflet design concept revolves around your company logo and some nice looking pictures don’t be surprised if you get virtually no calls from your campaign.
+If your initial leaflet design concept revolves around your company logo and some nice looking pictures don’t be surprised if you get few calls from your campaign.
 It might work for multinational companies with millions of pounds to spend on developing their brand awareness, but “pound for pound” will almost never be the most effective way for you to spend your money.

 Specific Design Mechanisms